Mather-Sophi/sophi-onboarding-de/Readme.md

 * Competition Score: Total Engagement Time in seconds * (Popularity index + Readership index)
 * The person that runs your code (i.e. a platform engineer), only knows Docker.
 He attaches a Docker volume to your container to provide the input.
 He reads your Markdown documents to build and run your image.
-* Please use Scala 2.12.6 and sbt version of your choice.
+* If you are to use Scala, please use Scala 2.12.6 and sbt version of your choice.
+If you are to use Java, use Java 14, If you are to use Python use Python 3.7

 ### Solution Submission:
 * Please fork this repository as a _private_ repository.
 It is important to keep your solution in a _private_ repository to avoid other potential candidates accessing your solutions.
-* Whenever feeling comfortable, you can create a pull request in _your_ repository and add *szareiangm* as the reviewer.
+* Whenever feeling comfortable, you can create a pull request in _your_ repository and add *robertdecaire* as the reviewer.
 * When you submit your pull request, *robertdecaire* will add some other team members.
 The team will review your code.
 We try to keep our comments limited.
 * You have the choice of addressing the comments and squashing your commits into one.
 The way you handle the comments is important to us.